outovhush/revops-portfolio/README.md

 __Code: [Example notebook](https://github.com/outovhush/revops-data-portfolio/blob/main/Example%20notebook_Deal%20dataset%20exploration.ipynb)__

-__Results:__ Few essential business metrics were visualised; the analysis revealed that expected correlations were not held for all lead generation channels.
+__Results:__ Few essential business metrics were visualized; the analysis revealed that expected correlations were not held for all lead generation channels.
 Major inconsistencies in the data were identified

-#### 👉 Visualised data errors in the account db (CRM data)
+#### 👉 Visualized data errors in the account db (CRM data)

-__Goal:__ Visualise inconsistencies in the account data that are critical for proper revenue and deal reporting; enable further manual checks and corrections
+__Goal:__ Visualize inconsistencies in the account data that are critical for proper revenue and deal reporting; enable further manual checks and corrections

-__Skills:__ Data cleaning, data analysis, data visualisation
+__Skills:__ Data cleaning, data analysis, data visualization

 __Tech:__ Python, Pandas, Matplotlib